Learning About Visual Accessibility

 Stark - Figma, Sketch, Adobe XD What makes Stark so valuable is its multiple design software functionalities, and in my opinion, it is a little bit easier to understand.
 I mainly use this one for contrast ratio for text because it shows you your target ratios.
 The only thing I don't like about this plugin is that you have to first select the two elements that you want to test in your design doc, then launch the plugin, and you have to pay for the vision simulator for color blindness.
 Otherwise, this is an excellent plugin.

 WebAID (contrast checker) If the word plugins scare you, or you use some design tool that doesn't have an accessibility testing feature (first off, maybe it's time to upgrade), this is an excellent resource.
 It's a free website that allows you to test the hex values of your components, it requires a few more steps, but it gives you the same result as the plugins mentioned above.

 The All Seeing Eye is fascinating, and learning more about it will make you more valuable as a designer or developer.
 It will help you be a source of relief for those living with visual disabilities.
 As mentioned before, just because you've got great vision doesn't mean you're always able to make the right calls about accessibility.
 Your eyes alone are not enough.
 Leaning on the available tools and resources will broaden your already perfect vision to be able to see even more.

 I've provided some links that I used to write this article that are excellent sources to learn more, but honestly, I've only scratched the surface.
 We didn't even talk about people who are blind, or deaf, or nearly paralyzed.
-To learn more, check out our other article Accessibility in Design.
 There is a whole world of accessibility out there, and everyone wins if we, as designers, learn more about it.
 Let's make sure that everyone can appreciate how extraordinary our designs are—the more eyes on them, the better.